Russia’s industrial production growth accelerated to 7.1% y/y in October

 Other segments registered a clear slowdown, including metals (output was flat y/y), metal products (up 2.7%), computers and electronics (down 12.6%), and cars (down 15.8%).

-“The production of oil, gas, and coal will likely continue to post solid growth in the months to come due to high external demand and the increase in oil production quotas under the OPEC+ deal.
-However, manufacturing growth could remain under pressure due to persisting supply bottlenecks and possible new Covid restrictions,” Sberbank said.
+“The production of oil, gas and coal will likely continue to post solid growth in the months to come due to high external demand and the increase in oil production quotas under the OPEC+ deal.
+However, manufacturing growth could remain under pressure due to persisting supply bottlenecks and possible new COVID restrictions,” Sberbank said.